Copyright © 1999–2017 FastMail Pty Ltd

 @greatproduct.com), not just from FastMail's many domains.

 You can host the email for your domains with FastMail, providing you have a Standard or Professional account.
-Our pricing table lists how many domains and aliases each account type may have.
+Our account limits page lists how many domains and aliases each account type may have.

 Note: FastMail does not sell domains.
 You'll need to purchase a domain from a domain registrar.
 A registrar is a company that manages the purchase and ownership of internet domain names.
 If you're looking for a registrar, we recommend Gandi.